How does the swiss pharmacy and drugs system work? An explanation

 - Nonprescription drugs, such as medication against a headache or cough, can easily be purchased in pharmacies.

 - For prescription drugs, you must see a medical doctor first.
-In some cantons, the canton of Zurich being one, medical doctors are forbidden to provide you with medication directly.
-Instead, the medical doctor issues a prescription, which can be then filled with us.
+The medical doctor issues a prescription, which can be then filled with us.

 The swiss pharmacy and drug system is similar to systems in other countries, however, there are some differences.
 In Switzerland, drugs defined as products having medicinal promise (e.g. «helps against headache»), can exclusively be purchased in pharmacies, rarely in «Drogerien».
 In Switzerland, drugs are classified in several categories.
 The classification determines whether a product is available over-the-counter (OTC) or if a prescription is needed: